xziy/adminizer/docs/AccessRightsModelFields.md

 ### `DataAccessor` — Data Layer Mediator with Access Control

-> Everything that is not prohibited is allowed
+> Everything that is not prohibited is allowed, Excluding ties to the UserAP model

 The `DataAccessor` class is a central utility for handling the interaction between users and the system's data models, while enforcing access control and configuration constraints.